trapexit/mergerfs/mkdocs/docs/related_projects.md

 * [Proxmox](https://www.proxmox.com): Proxmox is a popular, Debian based, virtualization platform.
 Users tend to install mergerfs on the host and pass the mount into containers.
-* [UnRAID](https://unraid.net): "Unraid is a powerful, easy-to-use operating system for self-hosted servers and network-attached storage."
-While UnRAID has its own union filesystem it isn't uncommon to see UnRAID users leverage mergerfs given the differences in the technologies.
+* [Unraid](https://unraid.net): "Unraid is a powerful, easy-to-use operating system for self-hosted servers and network-attached storage."
+While Unraid has its own union filesystem it isn't uncommon to see Unraid users leverage mergerfs given the differences in the technologies.
 There is a [plugin available by Rysz](https://forums.unraid.net/topic/144999-plugin-mergerfs-for-unraid-support-topic) to ease installation and setup.